kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 Your client app is an interface for your users, allowing them to create and manage Kin accounts.
 Kin provides client SDKs including the [Kin SDK for Android](/android/sdk), [Kin SDK for iOS](/ios/sdk) and [Kin SDK for Unity](/unity/sdk) to allow for this functionality.
 [More...](/kin-architecture-overview#client-app)

-## Cold Storage Account

-This account is used to store large amounts of Kin offline and to receive KRE rewards.
-You can use this account to replenish the operational account when it’s running low on Kin.

 ## Creating An Account

 This is a two-step process, and the flow requires both the client SDK and the server SDK.
 First, an account is created locally on client, which generates a public/private keypair.
 At this point, no account exists on the blockchain yet.
 Then, the public key is sent to the developer's server, where the server SDK creates a blockchain account using this public address in a process called “onboarding”.
 A successful account creation results in a transaction ID.